parsee-ai/parsee-core/readme.md

     invoice_issuer = StructuringItem("Who is the issuer of the invoice?", OutputType.ENTITY)

     job_template = create_template([invoice_total, invoice_issuer])

+As an alternative to using extraction templates, you can also run your own custom prompts, more in <a href="https://github.com/parsee-ai/parsee-core/blob/master/tutorials/10_custom_prompts.py">tutorial 10</a>.

 ### Step 2: define a model